raspberrypilearning/chatbot/en/step_6.md

 --- /hint ---
 --- /hints ---

+--- /task ---

+--- task ---

-+ Can you add code to make your chatbot jump for joy if you tell it you want to go to the moon?
+Can you add code to make your chatbot jump for joy if you tell it you want to go to the moon?

     Test and save.
 If you answer "yes", your chatbot should jump up and down.
 Your chatbot shouldn't jump if any other answer is given.